blend-os/blend/README.md

 ## Building Manually

-To build manually, you are going to need the following dependentcies
+To build manually, you are going to need the following dependencies:

 pacman fakeroot git binutils npm electron(maunaully downloaded from github, see later) bzip2 make gcc